DerekCresswell/Thoth/Readme.md

     * Elements with no variable data cache the first time they are rendered
     * Variable data elements will be cached once when the render manager is used
     * Should elements cache within themselves or have a central storage in the manager?
+    * Indentation would have to be differnent, setwidth might help
 * Have renderer automatically link files / images from a dir to avoid hardcoded links
 * Since this uses variant, look into string_view for optimization
 * CMake